Course Descriptions G-I

 HSS361 Health Science Chemistry ADV

-Grade 10 – Year – 1 Weighted Credit
+Grade 10 – Year – 1 Weighted Credit (weighted out of 4.5)

 Prerequisite: Health Science Biology

-Prerequisite or co-requisite: Algebra II
+Prerequisite or co-requisite: Algebra 2

 Co-requisite: English 10 ADV (recommended because of research and writing components)